CERI-KRISP/CholeraSeq/docs/global_core_alignment.md

 :::

-## Updating Global core alignment dataset
+## Published global core alignment

-We have created a multi-fasta reference with global cohort available on NCBI, available at [this link](https://doi.org/10.5281/zenodo.10984554)
+As a useful resources for the community, we have published a global core alignemnt, from the NCBI dataset available on NCBI, on [this link](https://doi.org/10.5281/zenodo.10984554)

 ## Using FASTA sequences